collapsed-stacks/startups/questions/6114/how-can-startup-companies-grow-without-essential-skills.md

 - posted by: [A E](https://stackexchange.com/users/5191744/a-e) on 2015-08-22
 - score: 2

-<p>There's no great mystery here.</p>
+There's no great mystery here.

-<p>Some founders are genuinely multi-skilled, others are part of a team which collectively has a good balance of skills, other new businesses succeed despite skills gaps.</p>
+Some founders are genuinely multi-skilled, others are part of a team which collectively has a good balance of skills, other new businesses succeed despite skills gaps.

-<p>Many of these skills can also be outsourced or gained from early hires.</p>
+Many of these skills can also be outsourced or gained from early hires.

-<p>If a founding team has glaring skills gaps then it's usual for VC investors to insist those gaps are filled as one of the conditions of the investment.
-E.g. Eric Schmidt's appointment to Google.</p>
+If a founding team has glaring skills gaps then it's usual for VC investors to insist those gaps are filled as one of the conditions of the investment.
+E.g. Eric Schmidt's appointment to Google.